Final report for ES17-132

 Conduct Train-the-Trainer field days for Extension agents and NRCS staff to increase their knowledge, understanding and usage of cover crops in Mississippi.

-Two field days were conducted in April of 2018.
+Four field days were conducted in spring of 2018 and 2019.
 Participants received 3-ring binders and jump drives with cover crop information and web links along with 2 hours of in-service training in the classroom and 2 hours in the field.
-Time in the field consisted of viewing 18 plots of single and mixed-specie cover crops followed by a crop termination demo using a roller-crimper implement.
-During our time in the field, much discussion was had regarding many Pro’s and Con’s of various aspects of cover crops (pest management, erosion control, seeding rates, establishment methods, termination dates, nitrogen nodule formation, N-accumulation rates, etc).
+Trainings in the field consisted of viewing 32 plots of single and mixed-specie cover crops followed by a crop termination demo using a roller-crimper implement.
+While in the field, much discussion was had regarding the many Pro’s and Con’s of various aspects of cover crops (pest management, erosion control, seeding rates, establishment methods, termination dates, nitrogen nodule formation, N-accumulation rates, etc).

-Two field days were held in April, 2018 with attendees being 30 Extension agents, 19 NRCS staff and 22 farmer/ranchers.
+The four field days were held in April of 2018 and 2019 with attendees being MSU Extension agents, Alcorn State Extension Agents, NRCS staff and producers.
 Attendees received a 3-ring binder and a jump drive loaded with cover crop publications and additional web links.

 Attendees received 2 hours of classroom training and 2 hours in field plots where they viewed specie comparisons, root growth, erosion management, nitrogen nodule formation and crop termination tactics.